WoozyDragon4018/IRSet/README.md

 # IRSet
 An NewGRF Set based on the Majestic Indian Railways!

+It has also been released on BaNaNas, so you can find it in the Online Store of OpenTTD!

 ## Getting Started
 This will help you to get started with the IRSet.
 ### Installation